chef-boneyard/chef-dk/omnibus/README.md

-Client Tools Omnibus project
+ChefDK Omnibus project
 ============================
-This project creates full-stack platform-specific packages for the following projects:
+This project creates full-stack platform-specific packages for ChefDK.

-* AngryChef
-* Chef
-* ChefDK
-* Push Jobs Client
+Note that the repository name is chef-dk but the omnibus project definition is chefdk.
+This is a historical artifact that may eventually get fixed.

 Installation
 ------------